 The large windows, tall roofs, organic shapes, and modern lighting all create an effortless sense of space and light.

 Under the Namibian stars

-We checked in to one of the eleven modern climate-controlled cottages to find that it was as carefully thought through as the rest of the lodge.
-It was eminently stylish, with chic wooden floors, wall-high windows, comfy rugs and seating, with bleached sun deck and a private plunge pool.
+We checked-in to one of the eleven modern climate-controlled cottages to find that it was as carefully designed as the rest of the lodge.
+It was eminently stylish, with chic wooden floors, wall-high windows, comfy rugs and seating, with bleached-by-the-sun deck and a private plunge pool.

 Days and nights

-But we were excused: days at Little Kulala can be busy.
-Other that drives to the dunes, of which the morning one sets off well before sunrise, the lodge can organise balloon flights, and take guests for game drives, nature walks or sunset drives… Full on—but this is how we like our travelling to be.
+We could be excused if we succumbed to sleep immediately: days at Little Kulala can be busy.
+Other that drives to the dunes, of which the morning one sets off well before sunrise, the lodge can organize balloon flights, and take guests for game drives, nature walks or sunset drives… In motion from dawn to dusk—but this is how we like our traveling to be.